spoonboy-io/custom-tab-plugin/README.md

 * Implements JavaScript code in the view to send data to the controller
 * Is secure AFAIK.
 Uses role permissions, and also checks nonce for replay

+There is an explainer Morpheus Minutes video which talks through the Plugin Framwork and this plugin and codebase [to be found here](https://youtu.be/59qWW9dYHtY).

 ### Getting started

 There are database migration files provided to create a custom table and seed that table with dummy data.